adobe/pdfservices-node-sdk-samples/README.md

 ### Protect PDF File

-The sample illustrates how to secure a PDF file with a password.
+These samples illustrate how to secure a PDF file with a password.

 #### Convert a PDF File into a Password Protected PDF File